mayerrobert/jmurmel/murmel-langref.md

 ### (eval form) -> object<br/> (eval form env) -> object

-"form" will be eval'd, it must return a form.
+`form` will be eval'd, it must return a form.
-The optional argument "env" will be eval'd, it must return a list of (symbol . value).
+The optional argument `env` will be eval'd, it must return a list of `(symbol . value)`.
-If the optional argument "env" is omitted or nil then the environment for the recursive eval is "all predefined global symbols" else it is the concatenation of "env" and all predefined globals
+If the optional argument `env` is omitted or `nil` then the environment for the recursive eval is "all predefined global symbols" else it is the concatenation of `env` and all predefined globals

     (eval '(+ 1 2)) ; ==> 3.0
     (eval '(+ x y) (list '(x .
 2) '(y .
 3))) ; ==> 5.0